ryanstraits/ryanstraits.github.io/_posts/2011-07-12-on-leaving-and-lebron.md

 One year ago last Wednesday, I packed up everything I could fit into a little, blue Mazda and headed west.
 It was one of the hardest things I'll probably ever do in my life.
 Leaving my family, my friends and the only life I had known for the last 28 and half years wasn't an easy call.
 But there I was, on July 6th, 2010, watching my parents fade away in my rearview as I set a course for the great unknown.

-Or Kansas City, as the dot on my GPS map kept informing me.
+Or Kansas City, as the dot on my GPS map insisted on informing me.

 ---